 Jamal Khashoggi, a Saudi journalist and a Washington Post columnist, was critical of Saudi Arabia and Crown Prince Mohammed bin Salman’s policies.
 He was allegedly killed and dismembered on October 2, 2018, in the Saudi consulate in Istanbul by men with close ties to the highest levels of the Saudi government and bin Salman.

-Although the CIA has concluded that the crown prince personally ordered Khashoggi’s murder, US President Donald Trump has signaled he will not take strong action against Saudi Arabia, a key US ally, or its crown prince, despite pressure at home and internationally.
+Although the CIA has concluded that the crown prince personally ordered Khashoggi’s murder, US President Donald Trump did not take strong action against Saudi Arabia, a key US ally, or its crown prince, despite pressure at home and internationally.

 Birth date: October 13, 1958